African Americans: African American homeownership

-Homeownership in the U.S. is the strongest indicator of financial stability and the primary asset most Americans use to generate wealth.
-African Americans continue to lag behind other racial groups in becoming homeowners.
+Homeownership in the US is the strongest indicator of financial stability and the primary asset most Americans use to generate wealth.
+African Americans continue to lag behind other racial groups in homeownership.
 In the first quarter of 2021, 45.1% of African Americans owned their homes, compared to 65.3% of all Americans.
 The African American homeownership rate has remained relatively flat since the 1970s despite an increase in anti-discrimination housing laws and protections.
+The African American homeownership rate peaked in 2004 at 49.7%.

-The average white high-school drop-out still has a slightly better chance of owning a home than the average African American college graduate.
-Since 2000, fast-growing housing costs in most cities have made it even more difficult for the African-American homeownership rate to significantly grow and reach over 50% for the first time in history.
-From 2000 to 2022, the median home price in the U.S. grew 160%, outpacing average annual household income growth in that same period, which only grew about 30%.
+The average White high school drop-out still has a slightly better chance of owning a home than the average African American college graduate usually due to unfavorable debt-to-income ratios or credit scores among most African American college graduates.
+Since 2000, fast-growing housing costs in most cities have made it even more difficult for the US African American homeownership rate to significantly grow and reach over 50% for the first time in history.
+From 2000 to 2022, the median home price in the US grew 160%, outpacing average annual household income growth in that same period, which only grew about 30%.
+South Carolina is the state with the most African American homeownership, with about 55% of African Americans owning their own homes.

+Black people, who make up 12% of the total U.S. population, make up 32% of all people experiencing homelessness, according to the data.